Raneemrami/ELO2-OCD-patients-analysis/README.md

 people with both anxiety and depression symptoms reached to scores up to 66, whereas people with anxiety symptoms only had a maximum of 59 on the OCIR scale.

+* anxiety symptoms present depression symptoms absent:

+50% scored below or equal 38 (50th percentile)

+* anxiety and depression symptoms present:
+50% scored below 40.5 (50th percentile)

+there is not a huge difference and most of it was coming from the hoarding sub-scale

 ### 4. OCI-R (Hoarding subscale)

 the OCI-R HOARDING is one of the OCI-R sub-scales